 - (e) First floor facades shall be "active" to encourage pedestrian traffic throughout the project area. - (f) Signage shall be at a scale and aesthetic design appropriate to the size and type of project. - (g) Streetscape design shall complement and be consistent with the project's architectural theme. - 6.
-A maintenance plan for all common areas including but not limited to, parking, sidewalks, public plazas, building facades and programming shall be required as part of the approval of the project. - 7.
-Rezoning to a Planned Commercial Development District shall follow those procedures set forth in Article 3 and shall also include a site plan and narrative of sufficient detail to demonstrate compliance with the requirements of this subchapter. - 8.
-Any amendment to the site plan shall comply with section 5 above.
+A maintenance plan for all common areas including but not limited to, parking, sidewalks, public plazas, building facades and programming shall be required as part of the approval of the project.

-155.454 PLANNED INDUSTRIAL DEVELOPMENT (PID)
+155.455 PLANNED INDUSTRIAL DEVELOPMENT (PID)